Man Utd new manager latest: Ole Gunnar Solskjaer to hold talks with club on Saturday

 United put in a lively display in Fletcher's first match but were ultimately frustrated in Wednesday's 2-2 draw at struggling Burnley, where chief executive Omar Berrada and director of football Jason Wilcox watched from the stands.

-The pair have been the 41-year-old's only points of contact within the club leadership since temporarily taking the reins as the hierarchy considers the best man to lead the side forward.
+The pair have been the 41-year-old's only points of contact within the club leadership since temporarily taking the reins as the hierarchy considers the best person to lead the side forward.

 Asked if there were any updates on his future and whether he had spoken to ambitious United co-owner Sir Jim Ratcliffe, Fletcher said: "I've not, no.